 When "things aren't as they seem," that is a potential threat to a horse.
 Imagine this: blue sky, peaceful valley, everything seems fine, so....why am I scared?
 Ah hah!
 Saber tooth in the trees!
 Horses read the energy of a situation.
 If they sense any incongruency—if what they see does not match up with how they feel—they recognize it as a potential threat.

 This innate ability to read safety or danger includes reading humans.
 Horses read our energy: They literally know what we are thinking, feeling and saying.
 If our words don't match our energy, the horse's body language reveals that mismatch.

 It works both ways.
-If incongruency signals potential danger, congruency equals safety.
+If incongruence signals potential danger, congruence equals safety.
 If you look scared and act scared and are scared, you're an energetic match.

 Humans also instinctively detect when "things aren't as they seem," but then we muck it up.
 We get creative and act on what we think is going on.
 We talk ourselves into (and out of) feelings and situations.
 We lie to ourselves and say "no, it's all good, I'm fine!"
 Wesecond guess.
 We make up stories, leap to conclusions, and assume all sorts of things about people in our lives and work groups—and more often than not, we get it wrong.
 It's easy to see how conflict arises at work and in our personal lives.

 Horses pay attention to energetic mismatches.
 If what you feel on the inside doesn't match what you do on the outside, our equine partners let us know.
 While this may sound woo woo to some, this simple fact of biology provides an extraordinary opportunity for people to see—literally—where they are not lining up.
 And when you realize that your behavior is incongruent with what's actually going on in your head (or your herd), you can do something about it.

 As the Zen Buddhist saying goes, How you do anything is how you do everything.